ElzaJose/TDK-RDKServiceDocs/Aug_4/UserSettingsPlugin.md

 ## *onLiveWatershedChanged*

-The *onLiveWatershedChanged* event is triggered whenever the LiveWatershed setting is updated.
-This setting determines whether project-specific watershed rules are applied to live content, which may include restrictions based on content ratings or other criteria.
-Users are notified through this event when the LiveWatershed feature is enabled or disabled, ensuring they are aware of changes to content accessibility or restrictions.
+The *onLiveWatershedChanged* event occurs when there is a change in the live watershed setting.
+This setting determines the content restrictions applied during live playback based on watershed rules, which are typically used to enforce age-appropriate viewing guidelines.
+The event is triggered whenever the live watershed status is updated, ensuring users are informed of changes to content accessibility during live streaming.

 ### Related Functions
-[setLiveWatershed](#setLiveWatershed) : This function triggers the event when the LiveWatershed setting is turned ON or OFF, reflecting the user's preference for applying watershed rules to live content.
+[getLiveWatershed](#getLiveWatershed) : Retrieves the current status of the live watershed setting, which can trigger this event when the value changes.

-[getLiveWatershed](#getLiveWatershed) : This function retrieves the current status of the LiveWatershed setting, which may have been updated and triggered the event.
+[setLiveWatershed](#setLiveWatershed) : Updates the live watershed setting, directly triggering the *onLiveWatershedChanged* event to reflect the new status.

 ### Parameters